hanwen/go-fuse/README.md

 ## macOS Support

-go-fuse works somewhat on OSX.
+Go-FUSE works somewhat on OSX.
 Known limitations:

 * All of the limitations of OSXFUSE, including lack of support for NOTIFY.